 From a global standpoint, Crawford’s EMEA AP Marketing and Communications Director, Lynn Cufley, and Sydney-based Key Account Manager, Angela Fitzpatrick, share some tales of how defying the odds and entering the insurance industry has led to very successful careers.
-U.S.-based Phyllis Austin, EVP, Global Human Resource Management and Danielle Lisenbey, EVP and CEO, Broadspire®, discuss how being a woman provides a unique perspective and offer advice to young women entering the job market today.
+Danielle Lisenbey, EVP and CEO, Broadspire®, discusses how being a woman provides a unique perspective and offers advice to young women entering the job market today.

 Angela Fitzpatrick, Key Account Manager